Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis: Research Method

-As is shown in Figure \ref{QDA}, the workflow of our proposed model involves receiving a diverse set of datasets from various sources.
-Subsequently, the multi-agent system collaborates by sending requests to the API environment.
-Finally, in this system, a response is generated by the environment.
-Using this approach, each LLM agent is assigned and autonomously executes a specific task, contributing to the overall qualitative data analysis process.
-This is achieved by utilizing the intrinsic capabilities of LLMs to understand and interpret complex language structures, making it possible to automate even the most intricate aspects of qualitative analysis such as discourse analysis and grounded theory generation.
-As a result, the system not only streamlines the data analysis process but also enhances the depth and accuracy of the findings, empowering researchers to tackle larger and more complex datasets with unprecedented efficiency.
-For a more in-depth understanding, we refer to Table \ref{tab:qda_types}, illustrating the diverse datasets employed in our experiment.
-In our experiment, as input we used links to online discussions, raw datasets, textual prompts, or by directly uploading files.
-This adaptability ensures that the model can accommodate a wide range of user preferences and data sources.
-Additionally, the proposed model autonomously performs various types of qualitative data analysis.
-Users can initiate the process by either selecting the provided button or entering text in the designated box.
-Moreover, our model provides output in multiple formats, including a CSV file, an output area, and documents or PDF files.
-This flexibility in both input and output options enhances the user experience and widens the applicability of the model in diverse scenarios.
-Below, we discuss multiple types of qualitative data analysis and also explore how the multi-agent system interacts to generate a response for a given request.
+The section reports on how the proposed multi-agent system was developed to assist qualitative data analysis.
+In this project, we developed 27 agents, each of which is a specialized instance of an LLM, assigned a specific task to perform.
+As shown in Figure \ref{QDA}, the proposed multi-agent system receives diverse datasets from various sources.
+The multi-agent system processes the input and sends requests to the OpenAI API environment.
+Finally, the environment generates and returns a response.
+This is achieved by utilizing the capabilities of LLMs to understand and interpret complex language structures, making it possible to automate the various aspects of qualitative analysis such as thematic analysis, content analysis, narrative analysis, discourse analysis and grounded theory generation.
+For a more in-depth understanding, we refer to Table \ref{Input output datasource}, showing the diverse datasets employed in our experiment and provides output in multiple formats, including a CSV file, an output area, and documents or PDF files.
+Below, we discuss the technical details of these agents.